Elisa-cf/birthday-reminder/README.md

-# Getting Started with Create React App
+# Birthday Reminder 🥳🎉🎂 - React App

+In this application you can add the birthday of your friends.
+Add their names, years and an avatar or a picture.

+Do you have a special friend?
+Add his or her birthday as a important, clicking on the checkbox.

+Do you need to delete the full list?
+Click on the button 'Clear All'.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts